sinaatalay/rendercv/docs/user_guide/structure_of_the_yaml_input_file.md

       vertical_between_name_and_connections: 0.3 cm
 ```

-## "`locale_catalog`" section of the YAML input
+## "`locale_catalog`" field

-This section is what makes RenderCV a multilingual tool.
+This field is what makes RenderCV a multilingual tool.
 RenderCV uses some English strings to render PDFs.
 For example, it takes the dates in ISO format (`2020-01-01`) and converts them into human-friendly strings (`"Jan.
 2020"`).
-However, you can override these strings for your own language or needs with the `locale_catalog` section.
+However, you can override these strings for your own language or needs with the `locale_catalog` field.

 Here is an example: